Francisc0Guerra/Software-process-antipatterns-catalogue/catalogue/Irrational_Management.md

 # Irrational Management

-**Also Known As:** n/a
+**Also Known As:**

+n/a

 ## Summary

-The manager (or management team) of one or more development projects is unable to make decisions, due to a personality defect or the result of an obsession with details.
-When faced with a crisis, the manager's decisions are knee-jerk reactions rather than carefully thought-out strategies or tactical actions.
-These reactions cause the project to thrash and to further problems.
+Irrational Management is an anti-pattern in which a manager or management team is unable to make consistent and rational decisions.
+This behavior may stem from personality traits, lack of confidence, or an obsessive focus on details.
+When confronted with problems or crises, decisions tend to be reactive and impulsive rather than strategic or well-considered.
+These knee-jerk reactions cause the project to thrash, amplifying instability and generating additional problems instead of resolving existing ones.

 ## Symptoms

- - plans for iterations change goals/topics frequently
+-	Iteration or release plans frequently change goals or focus.
+-	Decisions are reversed shortly after being made.
+-	Management reacts to crises with ad-hoc directives.
- - TBD
+-	Priorities shift unpredictably.
+-	Team members are confused about current objectives.
+-	Work is repeatedly started, abandoned, and restarted.
+-	Increased stress and frustration within the team.

 ## Specific To

-any
+Any

 ## Related Anti-patterns

-TBD
+n/a

 ## Sources